10 Law Internships for High School Students

 Location: San Diego

-Application Deadline: Summer – March 1st
+Application Deadline: Summer – March 1

-Fall – July 1st
+Fall – July 1

-Spring – November 1st
+Spring – November 1

 Program Dates: Summer, Spring, and Fall sessions

-Eligibility: high school, college, law, and post-bar students
+Eligibility: High school, college, law, and post-bar students

-The Atlanta Bar Association offers a highly rigorous summer internship to high school students.
-As an Intern, you will have to perform numerous duties for your employers including copying, summarizing depositions, making deliveries, bates stamping documents, answering phones, and assembling trial notebooks.
+The Atlanta Bar Association offers a rigorous summer internship to high school students.
+As an intern, you will perform numerous duties, including copying, summarizing depositions, making deliveries, Bates stamping documents, answering phones, and assembling trial notebooks.
 Each intern will have the chance to attend a deposition or Court hearing.
+Before beginning the internship, you will participate in orientations focused on confidentiality, professionalism, and more.
+You will also have weekly meetings, where you will be assessed on your progress.

 Cost: No cost, stipend provided of $2000 for 6 weeks